AI for Good - Wellington | 14 May 2026

 Martin Kay

 Martin Kay has 30 years experience as an entrepreneur and investor specialising in startups and early stage ventures.
-Martin has worked and invested in some of New Zealand's most high profile successes such as Trade Me and Xero, as well as founding Adminis.co.nz which now administers over $20 billion in investment funds.
+Martin has worked and invested in some of New Zealand's most high profile successes such as Trade Me and Xero, as well as founding Adminis.
 Martin brings energy, unique insights and strategies for execution to startups.

 Hayley Horan